MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/using-mrt-for-converted-desktop-apps-and-games.md

 If you want to use the [Desktop App Converter](https://www.microsoft.com/store/p/desktopappconverter/9nblggh4skzw), see [Package a desktop application using the Desktop App Converter](/windows/msix/desktop/desktop-to-uwp-run-desktop-app-converter) for more information on the conversion process.
 A complete set of Desktop Converter samples can be found on [the Desktop Bridge to UWP samples GitHub repo](https://github.com/Microsoft/DesktopBridgeToUWP-Samples).

 If you want to manually create the package, you will need to create a directory structure that includes all your application's files (executables and content, but not source code) and a package manifest file (.appxmanifest).
-An example can be found in [the Hello, World GitHub sample](https://github.com/Microsoft/DesktopBridgeToUWP-Samples/blob/master/Samples/HelloWorldSample/CentennialPackage/AppxManifest.xml), but a basic package manifest file that runs the desktop executable named `ContosoDemo.exe` is as follows, where the <span style="background-color: yellow">highlighted text</span> would be replaced by your own values.
+An example can be found in [the Hello, World GitHub sample](https://github.com/Microsoft/DesktopBridgeToUWP-Samples/blob/master/Samples/HelloWorldSample/CentennialPackage/AppxManifest.xml), but a basic package manifest file that runs the desktop executable named `ContosoDemo.exe` is as follows, where the <span>highlighted text</span> would be replaced by your own values.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>